Design

 Some regions may have specific requirements.
 For example, Armenia requires the label to be in both Russian as well as the state language.
 Similar language regulations apply in other regions as well.
 In Canada, all mandatory labeling text should be in a font that is at least 1.6mm in height.

-7. CBD and Hemp Products
+7. CBD and hemp products

 a.
 Identity and intended use

 The manufacturer must declare the exact nature and the intended use of the product.
-Manufacturers must state if the product is CBD oil, a dietary supplement, or is animal food.
+Manufacturers must state if the product is CBD oil, a dietary supplement, or animal food.

 b.
 Quantity and CBD concentrations